 Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

-Columbia River Gorge Waterfalls Scenic Drive: Everything You Need To Know
+Columbia River Gorge Waterfalls Scenic Drive: All You Need to Know

-The Columbia River Gorge waterfalls are a must-see when visiting Portland, Oregon!
+The Columbia River Gorge Waterfalls are a must-see when visiting Oregon!
 Within the Columbia River Gorge National Scenic Area, cascading falls spill over sheer cliffs into swift streams that flow into the Columbia River.
-The lush forests are crisscrossed by trails and the region is ripe with epic landscape vistas.

-Conveniently linked by a historic Oregon scenic highway, it is an easy and beautiful drive from Portland through the gorge to five incredible waterfalls.
+Conveniently linked by a historic Oregon scenic highway, it’s an easy and beautiful drive from Portland through the gorge to five incredible waterfalls!

 How To Plan a Columbia River Gorge Scenic Drive

-Driving the Columbia River Gorge is a top Portland activity.
 Fortunately, it is fairly easy to plan a Columbia River road trip on your own.
-If you are waterfall junkies like us, you will want all the details on the best Columbia Gorge waterfalls.
+If you are waterfall junkies like us, you will want all the details on the best ones!

-In addition to discussing the basics, we will answer frequently asked questions about the Columbia River Scenic Highway.
-Plus, we highlight what to see, things to do and what you will need for your Columbia Gorge drive.
+In addition to discussing the basics, we will answer a few frequently asked questions.
+Plus, we highlight things to do and what you will need for your Columbia Gorge Drive.

-To help you prepare, we also provide a Columbia River Gorge Itinerary with a timeline so that you can gauge what activities to include on your road trip.
+To help you prepare, we also provide a Columbia River Gorge Itinerary with a map so that you can gauge what activities to include on your road trip!

 How To Plan a Columbia River Gorge Scenic Drive